justinmklam/iot-sourdough-starter-monitor/README.md

 | SDA | D2 (GPIO 4) |
 | GND | GND |

+## Software

+AWS is used as the cloud backend.
+Data flow is as follows:

+- ESP8266 sends sensor data over MQTT
+- Kinesis Firehose receives data
+- Lambda function puts data from Firehose to S3 on data receive event
+- Web app queries S3 data via Athena

 ## Getting Started

 Add the ESP8266 board to Arduino IDE (Files > Preferences, then paste the URL in `Additional Boards Manager`):